cskru/asyncAwaitSimplified/README.md

 [**Click here to read about arrow functions' basics**](https://codeburst.io/javascript-arrow-functions-for-beginners-926947fc0cdc)

 - How to execute?
-Copy, paste th contents of the js file and execute them:
+Copy, paste the contents of an individual js file and execute it:
 ```node <jsFileName>.js```

 - Or,